timmw/SuperBank/README.md

   account they will be shown a message informing them they already have an account.

-* /balance - Displays the player's balance in player chat to that player.
+* /balance - Displays the player's balance in chat to that player.

 * /moneywithdrawn - Shows the player how much they have withdrawn so far this round.